ivaandrey/portfolio/pages/gaze_estimation_project/gaze_estimation.md

 ## Gaze Direction Estimation ##

-The gaze estimation activity I lead involves managing a team focused on developing advanced deep learning models for gaze tracking.
-I oversee the **research, development, optimization, and deployment** of of these models.
-My responsibilities include **technical leadership**, covering **algorithm design, model training, dataset curation, and performance evaluation**.
-Additionally, our team supports **deployment and integration into SDKs** to ensure robust and accurate gaze estimation for various applications, including **driver monitoring systems (DMS) and human-computer interaction (HCI)**.
+Gaze direction estimation is the process of determining where a person is looking based on images or video frames.
+It’s widely used in applications such as driver monitoring systems, virtual and augmented reality, human-computer interaction, and medical diagnostics.

 We develop gaze estimation models for various screen sizes, ranging from **phones and tablets to monitors as large as 55"**.
 These models demonstrate high robustness, delivering **small prediction errors up to 5% of screen size**, with an **execution time of approximately 5.5 milliseconds (180 FPS) on a CPU**.

 ---

-Gaze direction estimation is the process of determining where a person is looking based on images or video frames.
-It’s widely used in applications such as driver monitoring systems, virtual and augmented reality, human-computer interaction, and medical diagnostics.

 <div style="text-align: center;">
   <img src="images/gaze_estimation_page_driver_image.png?raw=true" width="30%" height="30%"/>